BiigFish/ratnotebook/_posts/2021-06-20-bananabread.md

-I"�<h4 id="pre">Pre</h4>
+---
+category: food
+title: Banana Bread
+image: /resources/images/gfbread.jpg
+description:
+order: [ 2, 1, 4, 3 ]
+comment-demon: Gluten free is for losers!
+comment-daisy: I love it!
+Its the best bread evar
+comment-goose: what does gf stand for?
+comment-willis: What's the point of this goblin story?
+---

+#### Pre
-<p>Two days and nights have passed since the destined to be Goblin Chef left his home.
+Two days and nights have passed since the destined to be Goblin Chef left his home.
 His loaf of Evan’s Bread was already half eaten and he was craving something different to consume.
 The goblin didn’t expect his wishes to be granted so soon, when he arrived at a small hut.
 What awaited him was GF Bread.

 The goblin was lost when he found the hut deep in the Forests of Vankoo.
 Inside the goblin found a relatively large dwarf sitting by a fire.

 “Welcome little creature.
 My name is Garret Farwood.”
 The dwarf said in a deep voice gesturing to the goblin to take a seat next to the fire.

 The dwarf Garret Farwood noticed the goblin taking out his bread for a meal.

 “Save your bread little goblin.
 Here have my bread, GF Bread.
-It is much healthier.”</p>
+It is much healthier.”

 <div class="recipe">
     <span class="yield">YIELD: 1 LOAF</span>